-- User has the option to set a new seed for any of the randomizers
+- You have the option to set a new seed for any of the randomizers

 - Litote offers 10 factory presets to help kickstart a project

-According to Inear Display’s official website, this plugin works on Windows 7 or higher for PC and MacOS 10.7 or higher for Mac.
+According to Inear Display’s official website, this plugin works on Windows 7 or higher for PC and macOS 10.7 or higher for Mac.
 It comes in VST/AU formats only and supports both 32 and 64-bit devices.
-Get more information about Litote.

-Next on the list is the SaltyGrain plugin by SampleSumo which is has a lot to offer considering that it’s a real-time granulizer.
+Next on the list is the SaltyGrain plugin by SampleSumo, which has a lot to offer considering that it’s a real-time granulizer.

-SaltyGrain is perfect for creating horror movie effects, live sound modifications, lush pad sounds, weird background sounds, vocal effects, etc. The way it functions is by feeding incoming sound into a delay line, then choosing small bits of audio from different moments and applying envelope and transpose them to create grains.
+SaltyGrain is perfect for creating horror movie effects, live sound modifications, lush pad sounds, weird background sounds, vocal effects, etc. The way it functions is by feeding incoming sound into a delay line, then choosing small bits of audio from different moments and applying envelopes, and transposing them to create grains.
 Grains are panned randomly in this plugin and are then sent to a stereo output.

-- Users can choose to create up to 40 grains at a time
+- You can choose to create up to 40 grains at a time

 - SaltyGrain supports MIDI control for the plugin parameters

-- Users are able to create new melodies from the grains extracted
+- You can create new melodies from the grains extracted

 - The plugin can adjust the density of the grains and their playing duration

-- Users get a massive 70 presets to help them find a good starting point.
+- You get a massive 70 presets to help them find a good starting point.
 The presets were made by producer Matias Monteagudo and sound engineer Richard Devine

-SaltyGrain by SampleSumo is one of the most useful granular modulation plugins that is straightforward and does exactly what is required by the user.
+SaltyGrain by SampleSumo is one of the most useful granular modulation plugins that is straightforward and does exactly what you require.